-- 4. Community Planning-The subject property is in Planning Area 82A-Rosaryville, within the Developing Tier, and Council District 9.
-One of the visions for the Developing Tier is to maintain a pattern of low-to moderate-density suburban residential communities.
-The subject property was classified in the R-S Zone by Basic Plan A-9738-C in 1990.
-The 1993 &1994 Approved Master Plan and Sectional Map Amendment for Subregion VI Study Area (Planning Areas 79, 82A, 82B, 86A, 86B, 87A, 87B) retained the subject property in the R-S Zone.
-The proposal for 410 residential lots and day care center is consistent with the low suburban residential development with a density yield of 1.6-2.6 dwelling units per acre.
+- Community Planning The subject property is in Planning Area 82A Rosaryville, within the Developing Tier, and Council District 9.
+The vision for the Developing Tier is to maintain a pattern of low-to-moderate-density suburban residential communities, distinct commercial Centers, and employment areas that are increasingly transit serviceable.
+The subject property was classified in the R-S Zone by application A-9738 C in 1990.
+The 1994 Approved Master Plan and Sectional Map Amendment for Subregion VI Study Area (Planning Areas 79, 82A, 82B, 86A, 86B, 87A, 87B) retained the subject property in the R-S Zone.
+The proposal for 409 residential lots is consistent with the low suburban residential development with a density yield of 1.6 2.6 dwelling units per acre.
 This application is consistent with the 2002 General Plan Development Pattern Policies for the Developing Tier.
-The development proposal conforms to the 1993 Subregion VI master plan recommendations for living areas in the Rosaryville community of this planning area.
-The recommended buffer to separate the Williamsburg Estates subdivision from the TLBU property development is appropriate.
-This is consistent with the District Council approval of the Basic Plan (A-9738-C) in 1990. - 5.
-Environmental-The Environmental Planning Section reviewed the revised preliminary plan for the TLBU Property, 4-07005, stamped as received by the Environmental Planning Section on September 29, 2009 and the revised Type I Tree Conservation Plan, TCPI/110/90-02 stamped as received by the Environmental Planning Section on August 4, 2009.
+The development proposal conforms to the 1993 Subregion VI Study Area Master Plan recommendations for living areas in the Rosaryville community of this planning area.
+The applicant proposes a fifty-foot buffer to separate the Williamsburg Estates subdivision from the TLBU Property.
+This is consistent with the County Council approval of the Zoning Map Amendment (A-9738-C) in 1990.
+However.
+Environmental Planning Staff recommends a 300 foot buffer in this area to preserve high priority woodlands and provide adequate buffer for the equestrian trail.] - 7.
+Environmental-The Environmental Planning Section reviewed the revised preliminary plan for the TLBU Property, 4-07005, stamped as received by the Environmental Planning Section on September 29, 2009 and the revised Type I Tree Conservation Plan, TCPI/110/90-02 stamped as received by the Environmental Planning Section on August 4, 2009, and Applicant Exhibit A.